TypHo22/RadarTargetDetection/README.md

 <b>Implement the 2D CFAR process on the output of 2D FFT operation, i.e the Range Doppler Map.</b>
 Remove the noise from our signal peak do this by applying the CFAR Algorithm.
 Shift a matrix consisting of guard and train cells through the signal matrix and check if cellUnder Test(look at image) cell is lower or higher then the threshold.
 The threshold gets calculated by calculating the signal power (db2pow) of all the trainingCells.
-If higher set to 1, if lower set to 0
+If higher set to 1, if lower set to 0.
+I have to admit the nested for loop here is not good practice costly in performance.

 ![image](https://user-images.githubusercontent.com/42981587/136104565-e67206ae-3985-4d35-8e7c-5760b0b4f5ec.png)